 Cliff fell in love with Big Bear in 1965 when his parents built their first vacation home in Moonridge.
 He started working at Big Bear Sporting Goods in 1971, managed it from 1976 to 1984, bought it in 1985 and sold the store in 2004.

 After selling the valleys best-known fishing shop, he teamed up with John Cantrell, owner of Cantrell’s Fishing Guide Service, which has been the longest running charter service since 1991.
-John and Cliff have over 80 years combined fishing experience on Big Bear Lake.
+John and Cliff have over 80 years combined fishing experience on Big Bear Lake

 Born and raised in Huntington Beach, California, Ben aspired to be a weatherman growing up; now a 25 year resident of the Big Bear Valley he provides his expertise with clear and concise weather forecasts to our listeners and online.
-As a meteorologist, Ben has studied at both Mississippi State & Penn State University and also is a proud member of the American Meteorological Society, National Weather Association and an ambassador for the National Weather Service/NOAA-Weather Ready Nation.
+As a meteorologist, Ben has studied at both Mississippi State & Penn State University and is also a proud member of the American Meteorological Society, National Weather Association and an ambassador for the National Weather Service/NOAA-Weather Ready Nation.